We all have a story.

 As a queer therapist, I am LGBTQIA+ affirming, kink-friendly, and poly/non-monogamous positive.

-My work is Relational and Psychodynamic, with a deep respect for each client’s story.
-I draw from Internal Family Systems (IFS), attachment theory, and client-centered approaches to help you:
+My work is relationally focused, and I use a Psychodynamic therapy model, with deep respect for each client’s story.
+I also draw from Internal Family Systems (IFS), DBT, attachment theory, and client-centered approaches to help you:

 We move at your pace.
-Together, we’ll explore your story with curiosity, not judgment, so you can rediscover your strength, find clarity, and feel more whole.
+Together, we’ll explore your story with curiosity and non-judgment, so you can rediscover your strength, find clarity, and feel more whole.

-*I am also a Certified Clinical Supervisor, which allows me to support other therapists as they develop their own new skills.
+*I am also a Certified Clinical Supervisor in Washington, which allows me to support other therapists as they develop their new skills.
 If you are interested in Clinical Supervision or Consultation, click here to learn more.

 My Story.